Eisenhower Matrix for Project Tasks

 • Resolve critical bug blocking deployment

-• Address urgent client feedback on the latest demo
+• Address urgent client feedback on demo

-• Finalize and submit project report due today
+• Submit project report due today

 PLAN THIS WEEK